ThomasVon2021/blikvm-site/docs/en/hdmi-csi-i2s.md

     * Power supply:3.3V
     * Weight: 10g

+!!! warning "Pi 4B only support 1080P50Hz, limited by the number of CSI-2 channels.
+CM4 support 1080P60HZ, So if you must use 1080P60Hz input, please use CM4 and C790 together."

 !!! note "interface"
     ![](assets/images/hdmi-csi-i2s/c790-interface.png){width="400"}
     C790 has two csi output interface.
 In fornt of C790, the CSI-2 interface is 15 pin FPC seat,